NadyaNayme/WhatsInYourPocket/readme.md

 ## Known Issues

 - Grimoire/God Book/Scrimshaw messaging is only updated when a chat message is detected.
 If you have an active grimoire and swap to a god book when you lose your target it will say your grimoire is active while out of combat.
 I won't be fixing this.

+## My Other Plugins

+To see my other Alt1 plugins [click here](https://github.com/NadyaNayme/NyusPluginDirectory)